5 Questions for Divorcing Spouses to Consider During Tax Season

 Applying For a Longer Extension Period

 A collective sigh of relief could be heard as news of the 2021 tax extension broke.
 With just over a month of extra time to file taxes, people have more time to collect their forms and get their taxes in.
 This allows divorcing spouses more time to coordinate with their ex-partners.
 Filing for a further extension will give people until October 15th to file their tax returns without penalty.
-If a divorce is not amicable, and a couple is running into disputes, this may be the best option to get finances in order and accurately file.
+If a divorce is not amicable and a couple runs into disputes, this may be the best option to get finances in order and accurately file.
 Ultimately, the way you file—either jointly or married filing separately—is up to both you and your ex-partner.
-If you are having trouble coming to an agreement, filing for a longer extension period can provide more time to enlist the help of a neutral accountant and divorce attorney.
+If you are having trouble agreeing, filing for a longer extension can provide more time to enlist the help of a neutral accountant and divorce attorney.

 Owing Additional Taxes

 There are many instances where you may owe taxes beyond what was initially withheld from your salary or other forms of compensation.
 Some examples include taxes on interest income, foreign income, dividends, college financial aid, and K-1s.
 In addition, you could be taxed further on the income you received from your employer, which may not have had sufficient withholdings depending on tax law changes.
-The drawback to filing jointly when you are in the process of getting divorced is that you become jointly and severally liable for all taxes due, including the taxes on their income.
+The drawback to filing jointly when you are getting divorced is that you become jointly and severally liable for all taxes due, including the taxes on your income.

-Both parties are equally responsible for the taxes owed, therefore it is up to you and your ex to agree on the best course of action.
-The agreement should be in writing, and should outline each spouse’s portion of the liability and any requirements for on-time payments.
-If you are unable to come to a decision, it is in your best interest to contact your lawyer.
+Both parties are equally responsible for the taxes owed, so it is up to you and your ex to agree on the best course of action.
+The agreement should be in writing and outline each spouse’s portion of the liability and any requirements for on-time payments.
+If you cannot decide, contacting your lawyer is in your best interest.

 Preparing Your Taxes

-There are different routes you can take when filing your tax returns, depending on how much money you are willing to spend.
-If you are filing jointly, you and your ex-partner will need to come to an agreement on whether you will be responsible for completing your taxes, or whether hiring a tax professional is the better option.
+You can take different routes when filing your tax returns, depending on how much money you are willing to spend.
+If you are filing jointly, you and your ex-partner must agree on whether you will be responsible for completing your taxes or whether hiring a tax professional is the better option.

-Some of the more well-known software programs you can use to complete your taxes on your own are TurboTax, Tax Act, and H&R Block.
-If you elect to file your taxes this way, you will be able to review your taxes throughout the entire process, giving you the visibility necessary to confirm you have both entered the correct information throughout.
+Some of the more well-known software programs you can use to complete your taxes are TurboTax, Tax Act, and H&R Block.
+Elect to file your taxes this way.
+You will be able to review your taxes throughout the entire process, giving you the visibility necessary to confirm you have both entered the correct information throughout.

 Working with a neutral CPA or EA may be the best option if you need more guidance throughout the filing process.
-Many people choose to hire an accountant or tax professional because they want to make sure their taxes are done right.
-It’s important to find a neutral accountant with the right level of experience and specialization.
+Many people choose to hire an accountant or tax professional to ensure their taxes are done right.
+It’s crucial to find a neutral accountant with the right level of experience and specialization.

-Throughout this entire process, it is important to remember that communication and teamwork are vital to getting your finances in order, and that it is necessary to approach your taxes with an unbiased mindset, free from the emotional clutter that divorce so often causes.
+Throughout this process, it is important to remember that communication and teamwork are vital to getting your finances in order and that you must approach your taxes with an unbiased mindset, free from the emotional clutter that divorce so often causes.

-At Lazor Rantas we understand the full spectrum of issues that can impact divorcing couples, and are prepared to help.
-If you are considering divorce—or are in the early stages of a divorce—and need an experienced attorney to guide you through the process, contact us today.
+At Lazor Rantas, we understand the full spectrum of issues that can impact divorcing couples and are prepared to help.
+If you are considering divorce—or are in the early stages—and need an experienced attorney to guide you through the process, contact us today.
 We proudly serve clients throughout New Jersey as they navigate divorce and other complicated family law matters.

 Oops!
 We could not locate your form.